Topic2-Gene-Regulation-Immune-Cells/B-cells-Team1/README.md

 ### Do promoters exibit specific signals that make them differ from enhancers?

 ![Lineplot: mean signal vs TSS-distance](figures/Lineplot_mean_signal_TSS_distance.png) This plot shows how the mean ATAC-signal depends on the distance to the TSS.
-The red box shows the peaks that are are labeles as promoters while the other ones are labeled as enhancers.
+The red box shows the peaks that are labeled as promoters while the other ones are labeled as enhancers.
 The plot shows that promoters exhibit a higher ATAC-mean-signal than enhancers which means the chromatin in promoters is more open than in enhancers.

 ![boxplot: signal of Promotor vs Enhancer scaled](figures/Boxplot_mean_per_Promotor_vs_Enhancer_not_scaled.png) A two-sample t-test comparing Promoter and Enhancer regions showed a highly significant difference in mean ATAC signal (T-statistic: 87.445, p-value: 0.000e+00).
 This result suggest a strong distinction between the ATAC mean signal of the two region types.